AlejandroArroyo/blind-sqli-lab/README.md

 ## ⚠️ Aviso Legal / Legal Notice

 > **Este laboratorio es exclusivamente educativo.** Todo el código vulnerable está diseñado para ejecutarse en un entorno local aislado mediante Docker.
 No utilices estas técnicas contra sistemas sin autorización explícita por escrito.
 El autor no se hace responsable del uso indebido.
->
-> **This lab is for educational purposes only.** Do not use these techniques against systems you do not own or have explicit written permission to test.

 ---